AlfredoQueiroz/Novel-Applications-of-Item-Response-Theory-for-Analysing-Data-Set-Complexity-and-Benchmark-Selection/README.md

 # Novel-Applications-of-Item-Response-Theory-for-Analysing-Data-Set-Complexity-and-Benchmark-Selection

-This repository contains the .arff files and the implementation of the classification methods used in the paper "Novel Applications of Item Response Theory for Analysing Data Set Complexity and Benchmark Selection".
+This repository contains the .arff files, the corresponding dataset complexity measures, and  the implemented classification methods described in the paper "Novel Applications of Item Response Theory for Analysing Data Set Complexity and Benchmark Selection".

 📄 About the Paper

 Title: Novel Applications of Item Response Theory for Analysing Data Set Complexity and Benchmark Selection

-Authors: João Luiz Junho Pereira, Alfredo Antonio Alencar Exposito De Queiroz, Telmo de Menezes e Silva Filho, Ana Carolina Lorena, Rafael Gomes Mantovani, Gisele Lobo Pappa, Ricardo Bastos Cavalcante Prudêncio.
+Authors: J.L.J.
+Pereira, A.A.A.
+Exposito De Queiroz, T.M.
+Silva Filho, A.C.
+Lorena, R.G.
+Mantovani, G.L.
+Pappa, R.B.C.
+Prudêncio.

-Published in: [Name of the journal], Year
+Published in: Machine Learning, 2025, DOI: